-Parish (58, 5€, March to October) Parroquia de Santa María, turn right at the square after the church, the albergue is down Calle del Clérigo Pastor.
-Run by a community of all-singing, all-dancing Benedictine nuns who go out of their way to welcome pilgrims.
+Parish (58, 5€, March to October) Parroquia de Santa María, turn right at the square (Plaza Santa María) just after the church, the albergue is down Calle del Clérigo Pastor.
 Kitchen, laundry facilities.
+One word: kumbaya.
 Website viastellarum-comunidadelaconversion.blogspot.com Tel 979 880 768 Open 12:00

 Convent (92, 28€ with evening meal and breakfast) Casa de Espiritualidad Nuestra Señora de Belén, continue through the town and go straight where the Camino turns left.
 Laundry facilities.
 Run by an order of Filipina nuns, they have their own farm.
 All private rooms.
 Tel 979 880 031